FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 2. The `configureSubsystems()` function is called.
 The subsystems are defined, the default commands are defined, and then the subsystems added to an ArrayList.
 The reason an ArrayList is used is so the subsystems can be updated more efficiently later on in the code.

 There is one major difference in how the default commands are defined compared to the roller intake and the claw.
-In addition to arm getting passed in as a parameter, `operatorController::getRightY` is passed in.
+In addition to arm getting passed in as a parameter, `operatorController::getRightY` is passed too.
 In the `::` java notation, instead of simply passing in a value from a function, the entire function is passed in.
-Therefore, each time `execute` is run in the command, `getRightY` can supply a different double value instead of sending in the same one without updating.
+Therefore, each time `execute()` is run in the command, `getRightY` is run and it supplies a different value based on what the xBox controller is doing.
+If the value of the function was passed in with `.getRightY()` the initial value would never update as the constructor is only run once.

 3. Lastly, configureButtonBindings() is called.
 Since there are no other commands other than the default command in this subsystem, configureButtonBindings() is empty.
+There is never a need to change the command running with a button.

 ## Constants

-Below is the constants file which is self-explanatory and has been reviewed in the roller intake subsystem tutorial.
+Below, is the constants file which is self-explanatory and has been reviewed in the roller intake subsystem tutorial.
 Refer to that file if you need a refresher.

 ```java
 package frc.robot;